hazelcast/hazelcast/hazelcast-documentation/src/WhyHazelcast.md

 Hazelcast, a brand new approach to data, is designed around the concept of distribution.
 Hazelcast shares data around the cluster for flexibility and performance.
 It is an in-memory data grid for clustering and highly scalable data distribution.

 One of the main features of Hazelcast is not having a master node.
 Each node in the cluster is configured to be the same in terms of functionality.
-The oldest node manages the cluster members, i.e. automatically performs the data assignment to nodes.
+The oldest node (the first node created in the node cluster) manages the cluster members, i.e. automatically performs the data assignment to nodes.
+If the oldest node dies, the second oldest node will manage the cluster members.

 Another main feature is the data being held entirely in-memory.
 This is fast.
 In the case of a failure, such as a node crash, no data will be lost since Hazelcast distributes copies of data across all the nodes of cluster.